 The COVID pandemic has affected all aspects of our lives in Canada.
 We are aware of friends and family who have tested positive, or have been hospitalized and yes even some you have died as a result of the virus.
 It is a dangerous time for us all and countries around the world, including Canada and the Philippines, have taken extreme measures to control the movements of travelers, instituted quarantines and taken steps that impact negatively on immigration.

 We can also count on federal immigration efficiencies to speed up family sponsorship arrivals in 2021.
 Last year was deadly for many reasons but there is reason to hope with several vaccines available and others signs of economic recovery in the air.
 The country needs more immigration and we can look forward to faster processing and greater flexibility in programs as a way to meet and hopefully surpass the target of 401,000 arrivals for 2021.
 Canada historically is a country built on immigration and this reality will not change soon.
 This outlook is one many of us share with Minister Mendicino, who is doing his best to make it happen.

 Michael Scott is a Regulated Canadian Immigration Consultant (RCIC, R525678) who has 30 years of experience with Immigration Canada and the Manitoba Provincial Nominee Program.
 He currently works as a licensed consultant with Immigration Connexion International Ltd. Contact him at 204-691-1166 or 204-227-0292.
 E-mail: email@example.com.

 More Articles ...

-- The sponsorship of parents & grandparents in 2017
+- Sponsorship of parents & grandparents 2020

 - Public and IRCC response to family sponsorship processing delays